lorforlinux/docs.beagleboard.io/boards/beagleconnect/index.rst

 high-level remote management using tools like Balena with applications deployed in Docker containers.

-#TODO: provide image illustrating remote management
+.. todo:: provide image illustrating remote management

 The hardware and software are fully open source, providing for scalability and a lack of vendor lock-in.